kailu3/cis105/_build/2-python-types/booleans.md

 This is the syntax to get listings less than 100 usd from the `dataset`.
 You'll learn the syntax later in class but pay attention to `dataset['price'] < 100`.
-The whole expression means that I only want rows where the `price` column is `<` 100.
+The whole expression means that I only want rows where the `price` column is less than 100.